Skip to content

 Attributes:

-ResponseInfo: Status information about the API response.
+response_info: Status information about the API response.

-Properties: Additional science properties for the queried source.
+properties: Additional science properties for the queried source.

-Datasets: List of catalog entries with measurements.
+datasets: List of catalog entries with measurements.

-Meta: Metadata about the response format and other non-science info.
+meta: Metadata about the response format and other non-science info.

 """